GET ON YOUR BIKE CHRISTCHURCH

 Plan Your Own Biketober Event

-As a festival of all things cycling, Biketober Christchurch invites your event or activity – so long as it’s related to riding a bike – to be included in the 2022 programme.
+As a festival of all things cycling, Biketober Christchurch invites your event or activity – so long as it’s related to riding a bike – to be included in the festival programme.

-• Your event principally involves riding a bike or is relevant to those who ride, and their trusty transport devices.
+• Your event principally involves riding a bike or is relevant to riders and their trusty steeds.
 It could be a themed ride, a race, a seminar, a how-to workshop – anything about cycling and the culture of riding a bike.

 • Your group will take responsibility for the necessary Health and Safety requirements, ensuring a safe and enjoyable event for all.

-Get in touch at hello@biketoberchch.nz to discuss your ideas for an event.
+Get in touch at hello@biketoberchch.nz to discuss your ideas.

 Frequently Asked Questions